-Breast augmentation offers the unique opportunity to transform your breast size, volume, and shape, resulting in a flattering new you.
+Breast augmentation, also known as Augmentation Mammoplasty, offers the unique opportunity to transform your breast size, volume, and shape, resulting in a flattering new you.
 This procedure involves using breast implants to increase the size of your breasts and to restore breast volume that may have been reduced because of pregnancy, general aging or weight loss.
 Call today to schedule your consultation with Dr. Paul A. Watterson.
 Dr. Watterson is proud to offer patients in Draper, Salt Lake City, Sandy, South Jordan, and the entire Wasatch Front, the latest in breast augmentation and care.

 Understanding Your Breast Augmentation Options

 Incision options can be discussed with patients in a breast augmentation consultation, but they will be made in inconspicuous areas to hide scarring.
 You have many options when it comes to breast implants and this is a decision we will make with you.
-The size and type of the most suitable implant depends on multiple factors such as your desired increase in size, but also on your breast anatomy, skin elasticity, and body type.
+Your breast implant size and type depend on multiple factors, such as your desired increase in size, but also on your breast anatomy, skin elasticity, and body type.
 There are many resources to help you evaluate and understand your options with breast augmentation, but sometimes it’s hard to know which source to trust.
 We can help answer any questions or address any concerns you may have.

 What is the procedure for breast augmentation?

-Breast augmentation with Dr. Watterson involves many decisions prior to your actual surgery.
+Breast augmentation with Salt Lake plastic surgeon Dr. Paul Watterson involves many decisions prior to your actual surgery.
 You’ll decide the type of implants, the size and projection of those implants, the incision location, and if you want the implants placed above or below the pectoral muscle.

 Once both implants are placed, your surgeon will check for symmetry and balance.
 Then the incisions are closed.